The Guide to Having Your Own P.O. Box

 The Benefits of Having a P.O.
 Box

-If you need a different address for your business or some other reason, a P.O. box is a good solution.
+If you need a different address for your business or another reason, a P.O. box is a good solution.
 It will make sure you still get your mail even if you don’t want to reveal your real address.

 Some post offices will let you access your mailbox around the clock.
-If it is located in the lobby of the post office, they may provide access whenever you need it.
+If it is located in the post office lobby, they may provide access whenever you need it.
 Check what your most convenient location has to offer before you commit to having your box at that location.

 If you have a P.O.
 Box, you can expect to get your mail a little bit faster than you otherwise would.
 As your address is located right in the post office, you will get mail more quickly, though, of course, you will have to pick it up.
 This might give you a more reliable delivery time, without the need to wait for the USPS delivery van.